tshepangkagiso/OnlineBankingSystemApplication/README.md

-# 🏦 iNOVA Bank - Digital Banking Platform
+# 🏦 iNOVA Bank - Cloud-Native Digital Banking Platform

 ## 📌 Overview

-iNOVA Bank is a full-stack Spring Boot, Angular and PostgreSQL digital banking platform that simulates core banking operations with enterprise-grade security and financial precision.
-The system supports two account types (Savings & Check) with distinct features including daily interest calculation, overdraft management, and comprehensive transaction auditing.
+iNOVA Bank is a cloud-native, full-stack digital banking platform built with Spring Boot, Angular, and PostgreSQL.
+The system simulates core banking operations with enterprise-grade security and financial precision.
+It supports two account types (Savings & Cheque/Check) with distinct features including daily interest calculation, overdraft management, and comprehensive transaction auditing.

+The platform is fully deployed on Microsoft Azure using Docker containers, Azure Container Apps, and Azure Web Apps – making it a production-ready, scalable cloud application

 ## 📸 Screenshots